 If your answer is yes, then you should leave a comment below about it.
 Tell us about your jail experience because other people can learn what to expect.

 Things you could include in what you write:

 Everbody that’s been incarcerated has a story about it.
 Why’d you end up in jail?
 Were you fairly treated?
 What happened to you while you were locked up?
 What were the other inmates like?
 How did going to jail affect your life?

 Tell your story about when you did time at Fillmore County Jail

 Make some good friends in jail?
 Do you need to find out how to get in touch with an inmate you met while you were incarcerated?
-Throw a shout out to them here.
+Send a message to them here.

-Post a message to people locked up at Fillmore County Jail
+Post a message to people incarcerated at Fillmore County Jail

 Links and Resources